-We draw attention to note 42 which indicates that Copeland Borough Council ceased to exist on 31 March 2023 and the assets and liabilities of Copeland Borough Council transferred to Cumberland Council on 1 April 2023.
+We draw attention to note 42 to the financial statements, which indicates that Copeland Borough Council ceased to exist and the assets and liabilities of Copeland Borough Council transferred to Cumberland Council on 1 April 2023.
 Our opinion is not modified in respect of this matter.